-Dr. Biesman is pleased to offer laser-assisted tattoo removal with the latest in state-of-the-art laser technology.
+Dr. Biesman of Nashville, TN is pleased to offer laser-assisted tattoo removal with the latest in state-of-the-art laser technology.
 Several different lasers are sometimes required to achieve best outcomes, especially when treating multicolored tattoos so, Dr. Biesman offers a wide range of laser options to meet all patient needs.
 Dr. Biesman and his team played a pivotal role in the development of a special product known as the DeScribe Patch which has been proven to enhance the rate at which tattoos can be removed using lasers.

 Who Benefits from Laser Tattoo Removal

 Today in America, almost one in four adults between the ages of 21 and 35 has a tattoo—and while some people continue loving their body art over time, others do not.
 When you want to do something about a tattoo you no longer love, Dr. Biesman can help.
 Lasers are used with substantial success in the treatment of many tattoos, laser technology works especially well with tattoos in dark blue, black, and red.
 Purple, brown, very light blue and yellow may be more challenging but can usually be addressed successfully.
 White tattoos are generally resistant to treatment.